vicharak-in/shrike-lite/Docs/README.md

  7. [CLI Guide](./shrike_cli_guide.md)

- These guide are made for aiding you in learning journey however onces you done go through these to get more in depth info.
+ These guides are designed to support you in your learning journey.
+However, once you have completed the initial steps, we encourage you to read the resources given below for more in-depth information.

  * [Forge FPGA SLG47910 Datasheet](https://www.renesas.com/en/document/dst/slg47910-datasheet?r=25546631)
  * [Go Configure Forge FPGA Workshop](https://www.renesas.com/en/document/gde/forgefpga-workshop-user-guide?r=25546631)